-At TEECOMuniversity, you can expect daily courses provided by top industry talent; weekly quizzes and exams; hands-on learning in AutoCAD and Revit; field trips to project sites; a welcome packet including your schedule, a loaner laptop, and TEECOM swag; and to experience TEECOM culture, where we work hard, give back, and have fun!
+At TEECOMuniversity, you can expect daily courses provided by top industry talent; weekly quizzes and exams; hands-on learning in Revit; field trips to project sites; a welcome packet including your schedule, a loaner laptop, and TEECOM swag; and to experience TEECOM culture, where we work hard, give back, and have fun!

 See your designs come to life

 The program offers hands-on learning for Revit, as well as field trips to project sites where interns observe first-hand the systems they are designing.
 By completing the design for an entire floor of a project in Revit, interns gain real-world engineering skills that they’ll use throughout their studies and future career.
 Students interview mock clients, set scope and goals, and present their final projects for critique.